 Enter Sandman (originally performed by Metallica)

 For more information about purchasing cover song licenses through DistroKid, please see this article.

 Please note: Securing cover song licenses can take up to 14 business days.
-Releases with cover songs will be submitted as soon as the license is approved by Loudr (who handles our cover licenses).
+Releases with cover songs will be submitted as soon as the license is approved by our third-party licensing service.